There might not be an iPhone SE refresh in 2024

-(Pocket-lint) - The iPhone SE has been the affordable model in Apple's smartphone family, but for a long time has managed to come in at cheaper price because it used such an old design.
+The iPhone SE has been the affordable model in Apple's smartphone family, but for a long time has managed to come in at cheaper price because it used such an old design.

 Rumours had been suggesting that the next iPhone SE would move the design forward to an all-screen design more like the iPhone XR and finally move on from the dated home button.